TikTok to challenge Trump's executive order | MarketScreener

 While TikTok is best known for its anodyne videos of people dancing and going viral among teenagers, U.S. officials have expressed concerns that information on users could be passed on to China's government.

+A representative for the White House did not immediately respond to a request for comment.

-(Reporting by Radhika Anilkumar in Bengaluru and Ken Li; Editing by Aurora Ellis)
+(Reporting by Radhika Anilkumar, Ken Li Yingzhi Yang and Brenda Goh; Editing by Aurora Ellis and Lincoln Feast.)